Gvabix/Studio-projektowe2-/README.md

    python datasets/prepare_graph_data.py
    ```

-   This will preprocess the raw graph data into the format required for the model.
+   This will preprocess the raw graph data into the format required for the model (it may take up to few minutes).

-6. **Train the Model**:
+6. **Train the HPNF Model**:

    After preparing the data, you can train the model by running: